cxli233/ggpathway/README.md

 ![TCA1](https://github.com/cxli233/ggpathway/blob/main/Results/TCA_1.svg)

 This looks fine to me.
-I had to play around with the line size.
+I had to play around with the line and arrow size.
 Maybe I was too ambitious to put all the cofactors on this.

 ## Subsetting nodes and edges